tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/network.md

 ## I. Overview

-In the NSH command line of OpenVela, you can perform all network-related operations by accessing the Console of the telephonytool command tool.
+In the NSH command line of openvela, you can perform all network-related operations by accessing the Console of the telephonytool command tool.

 ## II.
 Prerequisites